erizov/Professor/semester_10/lecture_66_llm_inference/batch_inference/README.md

 ### Comprehension

-1. Can you explain how Batch Inference works in your own words?
+1. Can you explain how Batch Estimation works in your own words?
-2. What is the key insight or technique that makes Batch Inference efficient?
+2. What is the key insight or technique that makes Batch Estimation efficient?

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When would you choose Batch Inference over alternative algorithms?
+4. When would you choose Batch Estimation over alternative algorithms?

 ### Application

-5. Can you implement Batch Inference from memory without looking at the code?
+5. Can you implement Batch Estimation from memory without looking at the code?
-6. What real-world problem could you solve using Batch Inference?
+6. What real-world problem could you solve using Batch Estimation?

 ### Debugging

-7. What are the most common mistakes when implementing Batch Inference?
+7. What are the most common mistakes when implementing Batch Estimation?
-8. How would you test your Batch Inference implementation?
+8. How would you test your Batch Estimation deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization

-*Visual diagram for Batch Inference would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagram for Batch Estimation would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises

 ### Level 1: Understanding (Beginner)

-1. Trace through Batch Inference step-by-step with input: [5, 2, 8, 1, 9]
+1. Trace through Batch Estimation step-by-step with input: [5, 2, 8, 1, 9]
-2. Identify the base case(s) in Batch Inference
+2. Identify the base case(s) in Batch Estimation
-3. Explain why Batch Inference has its time complexity
+3. Explain why Batch Estimation has its time complexity

 ### Level 2: Implementation (Intermediate)

-4. Implement Batch Inference from scratch using only the function signature
+4. Implement Batch Estimation from scratch using only the function signature
-5. Modify Batch Inference to handle edge cases (empty input, single element, etc.)
+5. Modify Batch Estimation to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Batch Inference for a specific use case (e.g., nearly sorted data)
+7. Optimize Batch Estimation for a specifapplyuse case (e.g., nearly sortdatasetata)
-8. Implement a parallel or distributed version of Batch Inference
+8. Implement a parallel or distributed version of Batch Estimation
-9. Compare Batch Inference performance with alternative algorithms on large datasets
+9. Compare Batch Estimation performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Batch Inference to solve a production problem
+10. Design a system that uses Batch Estimation to tackle a production problem
-11. Create unit tests with 100% code coverage for Batch Inference
+11. Create unit tests with 100% code coverage for Batch Estimation
-12. Write a technical blog post explaining Batch Inference to beginners
+12. Write a technical blog post explaining Batch Estimation to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Batch Inference is widely used in production systems
+- **Enterprise Applications**: Batch Estimation is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Performance Optimization**: Applied to improve structure efficiency
 - **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Batch Inference is the best solution for all problems" ✓ **CORRECT**: Batch Inference has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Batch Estimation is the best solution for all problems" ✓ **CORRECT**: Batch Estimation has specific use cases and trade-offs; choose algorithms based on requirements

-❌ **WRONG**: "Batch Inference is too complex to understand" ✓ **CORRECT**: Batch Inference can be understood by breaking it down into smaller steps
+❌ **WRONG**: "Batch Estimation is too complex to understand" ✓ **CORRECT**: Batch Estimation can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in various advanced frameworks and technologies.
+## Examples of ImplRealizationis algorithm/pattern is implemented in various advanced frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*